 Cached volumes let you use Amazon Simple Storage Service (Amazon S3) as your primary data storage while retaining frequently accessed data locally in your storage gateway.
 Cached volumes minimize the need to scale your on-premises storage infrastructure, while still providing your applications with low-latency access to their frequently accessed data.
 You can create storage volumes up to 32 TiB in size and attach to them as iSCSI devices from your on-premises application servers.
 Your gateway stores data that you write to these volumes in Amazon S3 and retains recently read data in your on-premises storage gateway's cache and upload buffer storage.

 Cached volumes can range from 1 GiB to 32 TiB in size and must be rounded to the nearest GiB.
 Each gateway configured for cached volumes can support up to 32 volumes for a total maximum storage volume of 1,024 TiB (1 PiB).

-In the gateway-cached volume solution, AWS Storage Gateway stores all your on-premises application data in a storage volume in Amazon S3.
+In the cached volumes solution, AWS Storage Gateway stores all your on-premises application data in a storage volume in Amazon S3.

-The following diagram provides an overview of the AWS Storage Gateway-cached volume deployment.
+The following diagram provides an overview of the cached volumes deployment.